-We own or have rights to various trademarks and service marks in the United States and in other countries, including Enphase, the Enphase "e", IQ, Ensemble OS, Encharge, IQ Gateway, Enpower and Enlighten.
+We own or have rights to various trademarks and service marks in the United States and in other countries, including Enphase, the Enphase "e", IQ, and many other marks.
 We rely on both registration of our marks as well as common law protection where available.